-C. Alternative Measures of Infant Health: Results
+6.3.
+Alternative Measures of Infant Health: Results

 This section presents estimates for alternative measures of infant health.
 We begin by examining the influence of toxic plant activity on the birthweight distribution.
-We first create indicators for births falling within 500-gram birthweight intervals, and we aggregate these outcomes to the plant-by-distance bin by year level.
-We then use these binned averages as the dependent variable when estimating nine different versions of equation (5), one per bin.
-The resulting estimates of the parameter associated with $1[Plant\ Operating]{jt} \times 1[Near]{jd}$ are plotted in Figure 5.
-All regressions compare birth outcomes for mothers less than one mile from a plant to those of mothers living one to two miles away, so that these models are comparable to those presented in columns 5 and 6 of Table 4.
-Figure 5 suggests that when a plant is operating the birthweight distribution is skewed to the left, increasing the likelihood of births below 2,500 grams.
-Appendix Table A8 reports the regression results that
+We create nine separate indicators for births falling within independent 500 gram birthweight intervals, and aggregate these outcomes to the plant-by-distance bin by year level.
+We use these binned averages as the dependent variable when estimating nine different versions of equation (5); the resulting estimates on of the parameter associated with $1[Plant Operating]{jt} 1[Near]{jd}$ is plotted in Figure 5.
+Each bar corresponds to results from a separate regression, comparing birth outcomes for mothers less than one mile from a plant to those of mothers living one to two miles from a plant, so that these models are comparable to those presented in columns (5) and (6) of Table 4.
+Figure 5 suggests that when a plant is operating the birthweight distribution is skewed to the left, increasing the likelihood of births below 2500 grams.
+Appendix Table A8 reports on the regression results that underlie this figures, as well as results that replace the $1[Plant Operating]{jt}$ variable with the $1[Plant Operading]{jt}$ variable with the